-KISC has a sports area that includes a hired futsol court, a hall and an enclosed roof area.
+KISC has a sports area that includes a futsol and basketball court.
 Most of the Physical Education lessons and sporting electives are taught in these areas, including soccer, basketball, badminton, hockey and fitness training.
 Our table tennis tables allow staff and students to regularly practice their “ping - pong” skills.

 A local swimming pool provides swimming lessons for the students and for swim team practice.